Estimated reading time: 5 minutes

 Holds Team Members Accountable

-Teams are only as effective as its ability to get things done.
-Team leaders make sure the team members understand their expectations for completing goals, adhering to ground rules, and completing team assignments on time.
+Teams are only as effective as their ability to accomplish tasks.
+Team leaders ensure the team members understand their expectations for completing goals, adhering to ground rules, and completing team assignments on time.

 Monitors Progress Toward Goals

-At the end of the day getting the job done is all that matters.
-A team leader will review and monitor team progress toward goals.
+Ultimately, getting the job done is what matters most.
+A team leader will review and monitor the team’s progress toward goals.

 This includes reminding the team of key milestones and holding members accountable for achieving tasks by predetermined timelines.